 In 1942 the Woman’s Timber Corps (part of the Women’s Land Army) was formed in response to a shortage of forestry workers during the Second World War.
 Known as the Lumber Jills, nearly 5,000 women carried out a wide range of forestry tasks including felling, loading, driving tractors and operating sawmills, often pushing through long 12-hour days of hard labour.

 During this time, the number of women working in British forestry rose by roughly a third, however by 1951, we were back down to our pre-war level.

-Cut to 2021 and things are looking a little different at Forestry England.
-40% of our workforce is now female and the launch of our Women in Forestry Program Board last year has already started to make positive changes for women in our workplaces.
+Cut to 2022 and things are looking a little different at Forestry England.
+39.4% of our workforce is now female and the launch of our Women in Forestry Program Board in 2019 has already started to make positive changes for women in our workplaces.

 I first joined Forestry England as a seasonal recreation ranger at Wendover Woods.
 I loved the job but wanted to put my forestry skills to more use, so after spending a few years at Wendover I went to Thetford to work as an operations works supervisor.
 This was the complete opposite of being in recreation!
 I was working on harvesting sites, tariffing and looking after the underplanting sites.